This the second interview that originally appeared in Dogbreath Issue 28, March 2014. You can read the first, An Interview with John Wagner.

-Steve: Visually I think Styx is one of my favourite villains ever, perhaps because he is so straightforward.
+Steve: Visually I think Stix is one of my favourite villains ever, perhaps because he is so straightforward.
 Is there a villain that you are most pleased with the design?

-Carlos: I loved Styx, maybe because he was a very Spaghetti Western looking baddie.
+Carlos: I loved Stix, maybe because he was a very Spaghetti Western looking baddie.

 Steve: Is there any other character in the history of Strontium Dog that you have particularly enjoyed drawing?

 Carlos: Several of them, I enjoyed drawing The Gronk, Middenface McNulty, Durham Red…

 Steve: When you create a new character,such as a Mutant or an alien that we have never seen before do you have a particular way of starting,do you start with the face,or the body for example?

 Carlos: I doesn’t matter if it is an alien or a human, I always start doing the head.

 Steve: Your style is instantly recognisable, but what artists have inspired you?

 Carlos: My gods from the comic world were Hugo Pratt and Alberto Breccia.
 Followed by Victor de la Fuente, Moebius, Milton Canif, Arturo del Castillo, Salinas, Alex Raymond…. and many more, too many to mention here.